-Misconception about doulas #1: Women laboring with an epidural do not need a doula.
+Misconception about doulas #1: Laboring with an epidural takes away the need for a doula.

-Reality: Doulas can give help through labor, birth and postpartum.
-This includes providing information, emotional care, and physical comfort.
-Even though they experience less pain, fear and anxiety are possible.
-Thus, women receiving epidurals often need these support systems in place In fact, women reported that they still suffered with an epidural.
-The support they received was a greater predictor of satisfaction than the level of pain they experienced.
+Reality: Doulas help through labor, birth and postpartum.
+This includes providing educational information, emotional care, and physical comfort.
+Even though clients with epidurals typically experience less pain, fear and anxiety are still possible, even likely.
+Thus, women receiving epidurals often still need support systems in place Reports show that many of them still suffer with an epidural.
+The support they receive is a greater predictor of satisfaction than the level of pain they experience.

-- A doula can help the laboring woman with coping skills until the anesthesiologist administers the medication.
-In addition, she helps with breakthrough pain and any other discomforts (including pressure, nausea, or the shakes) that may come even with the epidural.
+- A doula can help their laboring client with coping skills until the anesthesiologist administers the medication.
+In addition, a doula helps with breakthrough pain and any other discomforts (including pressure, nausea, or shakes) that may come with the epidural.

-- A doula has knowledge of the causes of anxiety and fear and understands how to assess the woman’s needs.
-She applies this information during labor, as the anesthesiologist gives the epidural, and after the mother receives the epidural.
+- A doula is knowledgeable of the causes of anxiety and fear, and understands how to assess the mother’s needs.
+They apply this information during labor, as the anesthesiologist gives the epidural, and after the client receives the epidural.

-- A doula helps her client come to terms with the new birth plan and discusses decisions her client needs to make.
+- A doula helps the client come to terms with the new birth plan and discusses decisions the client needs to make.

-- A doula can help promote physiologic principles to promote safe and effective labor.
-This includes such things as positioning, assisting with sitting upright or squatting, helping the laboring mother rest, keeping the mother in the moment, providing care that decreases fears and anxieties, creating a birthing environment that promotes physiologic labor, and helps her feel safe and comforted.
+- A doula practices physiologic principles to promote safe and effective labor.
+This includes actions such as positioning, assisting with sitting upright or squatting, encouraging the laboring mother to rest, keeping in the moment, providing care that decreases fears and anxieties, creating a birthing environment that promotes physiologic labor, and helping the client feel safe and comforted.

-Misconception about doulas #2: Women who have supportive partners do not need doulas.
+Misconception about doulas #2: Birthing mothers who have supportive partners do not need doulas.

 Reality: Having a supportive companion is wonderful and provides a positive experience for both people involved.
-Women come away from birth more satisfied if they have a partner that supports them and their choices, and it helps to strengthen their relationship.
-Nothing replaces that interaction for a birthing mother.
+Everyone comes away from birth more satisfied if they have a partner who supports them and their choices.
+It helps to strengthen their relationship.
+Nothing replaces that intimate interaction.

 So what makes doulas useful?
 They receive training and experience in labor support.
-According to a national survey of women, Listening to Mothers, doulas ranked above partners for quality care by providing benefits that help decrease the chance of medical problems.
-A recent Cochrane Review showed these advantages: women who used doulas were less likely to need a c-section or forceps, had shorter labors, and the infants had higher apgar scores.
+According to a national survey, Listening to Mothers, doulas ranked above partners for quality care, particularly by providing benefits that help decrease the chance of medical problems.
+A recent Cochrane Review showed that clients who used doulas birthed infants with higher apgars.
+They were also less likely to need a c-section or forceps, and had shorter labors.

-The doula acts as a role model for the father.
-In fact, it helps to have someone trained to show you how to help when you are at the birth.
-It allows the father to take breaks without feeling as if they are abandoning their partners, and a doula can verify the normalcy of the mother’s actions or what is happening in labor.
-The doula provides support for both the partner and the mother.
+The doula acts as a role model for the partner.
+It helps to have someone trained to show you how to help when you are at the birth.
+The partner can take breaks without feeling as if they are abandoning anybody, especially since a doula can verify the normalcy of what is happening in labor.
+These assurances mean that a doula provides support for the whole birthing family.

-Misconception about doulas #3: Nurses already give support to birthing women.
+Misconception about doulas #3: Nurses already give all the support needed at birth.

-Reality: Many nurses give good support, but they have to spend time on lots of other tasks.
-This makes it difficult to give the laboring woman the attention they need.
-Tasks that nurses do include giving and monitoring medications, overseeing the health of mother and baby, documentation, consulting with the doctor or other medical professionals, and working with technology such as IVs, electronic fetal monitor, and epidurals.
-They work shifts which can interrupt the relationship with the birthing mother.
-In reality, nurses only spend between 6.1%-31.5% of their time giving labor support.
+Reality: Many nurses give good support, but they have to spend time on several other tasks.
+This makes it difficult for them to give the laboring family focused attention.
+They also work shifts which have defined beginnings and endings.
+This can interrupt crucial relationship bonding.
+Common tasks that nurses do include: giving and monitoring medications, overseeing the health of parent and baby, documenting the events and proceedings, consulting with the doctor or other medical professionals, and working with technology such as IVs, electronic fetal monitor, and epidurals.
+All that taken into consideration, nurses only spend between 6.1%-31.5% of their time giving labor support.

-Doulas stay by the mom from the beginning until after the baby is born.
-They offer the one-on-one contact that the mother needs while in labor the whole time and allow rest periods for other support people.
-Because of these factors, and others that researchers have not studied yet, the use of doulas lower c-section rates, while being supported by just a nurse does not.
+In contrast, doulas stay from the beginning of labor until after the baby is born.
+They offer one-on-one contact the whole time and allow rest periods for other support people.
+Because of these factors, (and others that researchers have not studied yet,) doula involvement lowers c-section rates.
+Whereas being supported by only a nurse does not.

 blog: What is a doula?